ecbush/xenoGI/README.md

 ## Requirements

-- NCBI blast+.
+- NCBI blast+

   We need blastp and makeblastdb executables in the path.

-- Python 3.
+- Python 3

   The following packages for python should also be included: